Holmes696/Probabilistic-Hadamard-U-Net/README.md

 # Usage

-Our approach integrates a Hadamard transform layer into the U-Net architecture to enhance bias field correction performance.
+Our approach integrates Hadamard transform layers into the U-Net architecture to enhance bias field correction performance.

-The folder "Hadamard_Transform_Layer_2D" contains the implementation of 2D Hadamard Transform Layer.
+The folder "Hadamard_Transform_Layer_2D" contains the implementation of Hadamard transform layer.
 You need to import the function "WHTConv2D":

 ```python
 from layers.WHT import WHTConv2D